byIbrahimAli/Car-Rental-App_NCL-U_1022_CWK_1/README.md

 # The Problem / Situation
 - Design and implement a car rental system
-- *Sadly, I lost the spec to this project during a cloud migration 😭*
+- *Sadly, I lost the spec to this project during a cloud storage migration 😭*